andrcar/SplineFit.jl/README.md

 # SplineFit.jl
 Function approximation on discrete data and interpolation using cubic splines.
+Spline fitting is done using least squares regression.
+The spline nodes are spaced uniformly for now.